 Businesses that have 20 or more employees began reporting using Single Touch Payroll from July 1, 2018.
 Now, all businesses, including those with only 1-19 employees, will have to officially use Single Touch Payroll as of July 1, 2019.

 You will need to ensure you are using an accounting software solution that is Single Touch Payroll enabled.
-Fortunately, QuickBooks is already Single Touch Payroll compliant, thanks to our partnership with KeyPay.
+Fortunately, QuickBooks Online integrated Payroll, powered by KeyPay, is already STP compliant.

 Find out more about QuickBooks Single Touch Payroll Solution.